 This popular and large market in the city centre sells fresh fruit and vegetables, meat, pasta, fish and bread.
 The produce here is local and seasonal and is displayed with pride and passion.
 The smells of whatever is in season will hit you as you enter…for us it was strawberries, the smell reminding me of hot summer’s days, picking our own as kids.
 There is a fabulous fish restaurant here; pick your fish in the market, whatever was caught that morning, and the restaurant will cook it for you whilst you wait.

 Exit at the back of the Mercato Delle Erbe, look to your right and there is Le Sfogline the most unassuming shop ever!
 All the famous chefs have cooked here and the owners, Dani and Monica, have made egg pasta all over Europe.
-We bought tortelloni stuffed with Ricotta and were given a detailed description of how to cook and serve this wonderful pasta by the lovely Dani.
+We bought the traditional Italian food of tortelloni stuffed with Ricotta and were given a detailed description of how to cook and serve this wonderful pasta by the lovely Dani.
 You can also watch the sisters making the tortelloni, a labour intensive task but clearly done with love and passion.
 It was absolutely delicious and by far the best tortelloni we have ever eaten; a totally delicious food experience.

 The British chef, Rick Stein visited La Sfogline and took a cooking class with Dani when he was making the TV show of the book “Long Weekends“.
 Buy your pasta here and follow one of his delicious recipes.